universal-editor/tinymce/docs/en/README.md

 plural works in mode.
 If the key is not installed, go to the backend of the form array `[ 'value1', 'value2', 'value3']`.
 If a key is installed, for example: `multiname:" value "`, then go to the backend An array of the `[[" value "=>" value1 "], [" value "=>" value2 "], [" value "=>" value3 "]`.
-* **requiredField**: option makes the field empty inactive when the values ​​of other fields specified in this parameter.
 * **tinymce-init**: setting object that specifies the configuration editor.
 (In software implementation is an object that is passed to tinymce.init() function, see details https://www.tinymce.com/docs/configure/integration-and-setup/#plugins)
 In the key **plugins** stored list of plugins for mce.
 They are stored in the directory /mce-files/plugins/.